Weekly Update

 Market Analysis

 Plano's active inventory held at 414 homes this week, with a median list price of $584,450 and active days on market sitting at 36 days.
 That inventory count isn't coincidental - it reflects what the February market report confirmed: buyers are absorbing new supply at roughly the same pace sellers are bringing it to market, creating an equilibrium that has kept active listings range-bound for weeks.
-This week's 54 new listings represent a robust pace of fresh supply, while 28 closings provided a quieter transactional finish to a mid-month stretch that has produced only 50 total closings through March 13 - roughly half the 92 recorded during the same period last year.
+This equilibrium is creating a tale of two markets within the same zip codes.

 The market's self-sorting mechanism is visible in this week's price adjustment activity.
 Forty-one price reductions moved through the system alongside 9 price increases, a ratio that reflects the ongoing discipline gap between sellers who priced correctly from the start and those now chasing the market down.
 With spring break beginning for Plano ISD next week, some of that stale inventory may see further pricing decisions as sellers assess whether to hold or reset ahead of the April activity window.